sakthibemechanical95-debug/google/README.md

 # google
-join with ur ai projects for past of future
+join with ur ai projects for past of ourfuture